 Two days before deactivation, the guest and the owner or admin who set the date will get a reminder from Slackbot.
 The owner or admin can choose to extend the time limit if needed.

 Note: Multi-channel guest accounts with a time limit are still billed like regular members.
 If they're only active during a portion of your workspace's billing cycle, we'll deposit prorated credits to your account.

 Manage access to channels

-Guests must be invited to join channels inside Slack.
+Guests must be added to channels in your Slack workspace.
 Here’s how to manage which channels a guest can access: